jallers/jallers.github.com/data/resume.md

 ## Background

-I am an experienced problem solver who loves to learn new technologies and build software that delight users.
+I am an experienced problem solver who lives to learn new technologies and to build software that delights users.
 I love taking on new challenges like learning Hebrew or becoming a dad :).
-My endeavors in physics and biology sparked my passion in programming.
+My endeavors in physics and biology
+sparked my passion for programming.
 I spend time following Hacker News and programming blogs, playing video games and reading books ranging from cognitive science to philosophy to user interface design.

 ## Systems Proficiency
 **Programming  Languages / Frameworks**